woodpjames/CS1632_Spring2021/deliverables/1/README.md

 You are expected to execute the test plan in order to find the defects.
 There are AT LEAST three.
-Full credit will be given only to those who properly find and describe at least three.
+Full credit will be given only to those who properly find and describe them.
 While you are not expected to find all of the defects, a reasonable test plan should definitely find at least three.
 This is an intentionally target-rich environment.

 ## Format
 The report should start with a cover page with: